HubSpot/general-store/README.md

 **This is alpha software.
 It's going to change.**

 GeneralStore aims to get at the essence of a Flux store without falling into an overly prescriptive data model.
-A store is a observable reference to a value, with an explicit set of mutations that are triggered by messages from an event emitter.
+A store is an observable reference to a value, with an explicit set of mutations that are triggered by messages from an event emitter.

 In other words a store: